GTP Attack Flows Interactive Visualization

 • Legacy compatibility requirements that maintain vulnerable features

 Understanding these attack flows is essential for implementing effective defense-in-depth strategies for GTP infrastructure.
-Each visualization demonstrates not only the attack progression but also key detection points where monitoring and controls can be implemented.
+Each flow demonstrates not only the attack progression but also key detection points where monitoring and controls can be implemented.

 Understanding GTP Attack Flows